 The Daily Office is a two-year set of Bible readings.
 The full cycle will take you through virtually the whole Bible in two years and the psalms and Gospels three to four times.
 The Revised Common Lectionary follows a three-year cycle, so if you go to an Episcopal church each Sunday for three years, you’ll have read to you “the whole Bible once in three years, and the psalms and Gospels three to four times.”

 Or you could do both.

+That’s from Calendar of saints – Wikipedia.
 And another BTW: About 12 years after I started practicing law, I went back to school and got a Master’s Degree in Journalism.
-(See the note-section at the end of On “holier than thou, ” indicating that one of my self-appointed tasks is “challenging the prevailing quacks.”)
+On that note, see also the section at the end of On “holier than thou, ” from 2014, indicating that one of my self-appointed tasks – as a reporter of sorts – is to “challenge the prevailing quacks.”

-Either way, the assigned Bible readings can provide a basis for “waxing poetic” on how the Bible can be a useful tool for living life, and living that life “in all it’s abundance.”
+Either way, the assigned Bible readings – daily or weekly – can provide a basis for “waxing poetic” on how the Bible can be a useful tool for living life, and living that life “in all it’s abundance.”
 (John 10:10.)
 On that note, check Some Bible basics from Vince Lombardi and Charlie Chan, which included a quote from “that great philosopher Charlie Chan, who once said, ‘Mind like parachute.
-Work best when open. . .‘” That’s my philosophy too.
+Work best when open…‘” That’s now my philosophy too.

-In case you’re interested, here’s an opposing point of view, from the folks who brought you:
+But in case you’re interested, here’s an opposing viewpoint, from the folks who brought you:

 “The word broadminded is spelled s-i-n…”